fullfrontend/nginx-symfony/README.md

 # nginx-symfony

-A Docker container to run symfony with nginx.
-This image is meant to run behind a load balancer like [Traefik] (https://traefik.io/)
+A Docker container to run Symfony with NGINX, with Brotli and every optimization in mind.
+This image is meant to run behind a load balancer like
+[Traefik]
+(https://traefik.io/)

 ## How to use this image